Mr Tim de Meyer has taken up his post as the International Labour Organization's (ILO) new Country Director in Beijing.

-The latest newsletter of the ILO Regional Office in Asia and the Pacific, covering the latest activities in the region, a feature on youth employment in the Pacific, upcoming activities and recent publications.
+The latest newsletter of the ILO Regional Office in Asia and the Pacific, covering the latest activities in the region, upcoming activities and recent publications.

 "Repairing the economic and social fabric"